 Gave her the shape of a large ball,

-And planted trees and flowers there,
+And he planted trees and flowers there,

-Herbs of unparalleled beauty.
+Herbs of unprecedented beauty.

-Many animals began to be found there:
+Many animals began to live there:

 Snakes, elephants, turtles and birds.

-Here's a gift for you, people, own
+Here's a gift for you, people, own it

-Plow the land, sow bread.
+Plow the land, sow it with grain.

 I bequeath everything to you from now on -